 - 1 cup dry White Wine or Vermouth

 - 2 tbsp.
 Creme Fraiche

 Heat the broth over medium heat until simmering, then lower the heat to low.
 Keep the broth hot but not bubbling for the rest of prep.

 Twist the stalks off the mushroom caps, rinse, and place in simmering broth.
 The stalks are generally too fibrous when cooked to eat enjoyably, but add a rich earthiness to the broth.
 Use a spoon to scrape the gills in the caps out.
 Rinse and cube the mushroom caps.

 Melt the butter in a deep pan, then add the shallots.
 Saute until translucent, about 5 minutes.
+Add the cubed mushroom caps, and saute for another 5 minutes.
 Add the rice and stir, coating the grains with the melted butter, and saute over medium heat until opaque, about 2 minutes.
 Add the wine and let it reduce over medium-low heat, about 2 minutes.